The 20 Best Primitive Neuroectodermal Tumor (PNET) Doctors Near Me in North Carolina, US

 Offers Telehealth

 I am an adult neurologist with further specialization in neuro-oncology.
 I treat adult patients with central nervous system (CNS) tumors of the brain and spine.
 My focus is combining compassionate patient-centered care with cutting-edge research.
 I want my patients to not only live longer, but also live better.
 I encourage my patients to be open and honest with me about their symptoms so I can find ways to help them feel better while undergoing treatment.
 What I love most about my job is seeing the courage and strength exhibited by my patients and their families.
 Dr. Johnson is rated as a Distinguished provider by MediFind in the treatment of Primitive Neuroectodermal Tumor (PNET).
-Her top areas of expertise are Brain Tumor, Astrocytoma, Glioma, and Glioblastoma.
+She is also highly rated in 15 other conditions, according to our data.
+Her clinical expertise encompasses Brain Tumor, Astrocytoma, Glioma, and Glioblastoma.
+Dr. Johnson is board certified in American Board Of Internal Med, Hospice & Palliative Medicine and American Board Of Psychiatry/Neurology, Neurology.

 Distinguished in Primitive Neuroectodermal Tumor (PNET)